robohydra/robohydra/docs/head/custom-heads/index.md

 Sometimes it's useful to have a custom RoboHydra head class for your needs.
-In those cases, you can create a new class and manually inherit from `RoboHydraHead` (or whatever other head you want to base your class on) or use then `roboHydraHeadType` function.
+In those cases, you can create a new class and manually inherit from `RoboHydraHead` (or whatever other head you want to base your class on) or use then `robohydraHeadType` function.

 This function receives a settings object with the following keys: